pijar2000/de_zoomcamp_try1/architect_guidline/question_2.md

 1. go to your folder make `docker-compose.yaml ` file
 2. paste setup above
-3. go to terminal and run `docker-compose up`
+3. open docker desktop -> go to terminal and run `docker-compose up`
 4. it shoul pulling pgadmin and postgres services
 5. after that try to open in http://localhost:8080/ (this is pc port for pgadmin)
 6. what is username and password? you can figure out in setup above